 Over the years, Greece has had occasional periods of unrest that have led travelers to wonder how safe the country is.

-The bottom line is: There are risks traveling to Greece, including some unique to the country, but the U.S. Department of State does not discourage American travelers from visiting the country.
-Still, the state department urges travelers to exercise caution and follow certain guidelines to decrease chances of danger.
+The bottom line: There are risks in traveling to Greece, including some unique to the country, but as of July 2018, the U.S. Department of State does not discourage American travelers from visiting the country and urges travelers to exercise normal precautions.

 Concerns About Greece's Safety